dapr/docs/daprdocs/content/en/getting-started/pubsub-quickstart.md

     app.run(6002)
     ```

-    Notice the `/checkout` endpoint matches the `route` defined in the `subscriptions.yaml` file you created earlier.
-Dapr will send all topic messages here.
+    Notice the `pubsub_name` called in CheckoutService.py matches the metadata name field in your `pubsub.yaml` file.

 ### Publish a topic

-1. Navigate to the following directory.
+1. Navigate to the directory holding the OrderProcessingService.py publisher.

     ```bash
     cd pub_sub/python